 We know this is a lot to absorb in one sitting, so kudos for hanging in there and going through everything one step at a time!
 It’s for your safety before anything else, though, so it’s definitely worth the effort.

-Some of these recommendations may seem overcautious to you, but we encourage you to take them anyway.
-It might take you a little longer to set up, but we assure you, your life is worth it.
-Safety is a huge deal, and of course, we want you around to keep reading our content!
-(Not that we wish your ride gives you any trouble to warrant that, anyway).
+Some of these recommendations may seem over cautious to you, but we encourage you to take them anyway.
+It might take you a little longer to set up, but it’s worth it for the sake of safety.